 Marketing & Growth

 To illustrate the challenge, we looked at a few recent developments at some of the largest social media companies.

 While the chaos following Elon Musk’s takeover has grabbed the headlines, the business’s fundamentals have suffered for years.
-The company reported negative $50 million pretax income in 2020 and a negative pretax income of $411 million in 2021, and that’s before all the Elon Musk drama and the exodus of nearly ½ their advertisers.
+The company reported a negative $50 million pretax income in 2020 and a negative pretax income of $411 million in 2021, and that’s before all the Elon Musk drama and the departure of nearly ½ their advertisers.

 The Information reports that Facebook has spent over $36 billion on the metaverse since 2019.
 That’s greater than the company’s entire operating expenses for 2019 - $33.9 billion!
 This level of spending is starting to approach “bet the company’s future” territory.
 So far, this initiative has delivered little to the company’s bottom line.